unm-historiography/metahistory/essays/thematic/bibleVscience.md

 %}
 A perfect example of this is the Roman’s belief in **Geocentrism**, thinking that the Earth is the center of the Universe with the sun orbiting around it.
 They believed this because they took what the Bible said literally.
 There are multiple verses in the Bible that led them to believe in Geocentrism, but the main one that they used was Joshua 10:13: “And the sun stood still and the moon stayed, until the people had avenged themselves upon their enemies.
 Is not this written in the book of Jasher?
 So the sun stood still in the midst of heaven, and hasted not to go down about a whole day.”

-This belief went unchallenged for a while because it was written in the scriptures, and in those days no on dared to go against the Bible or the Church.
-If you haven’t already guessed, that is foreshadowing for someone to do the unthinkable and challenge things.
+This belief went unchallenged for a while because it was written in the scriptures, and in those days no one dared to go against the Bible or the Church.
+If you haven’t already guessed, that is foreshadowing for someone to do the unthinkable and challenge the Church.
 The person to do this was **Galileo**.

 {% include figure.html
   class="img-center"